CryptozombiesHQ/cryptozombie-lessons/web3js.md

   let dnaStr = String(dna)
   // pad DNA with leading zeroes if it's less than 16 characters while (dnaStr.length < 16)
     dnaStr = "0" + dnaStr

   let zombieDetails = {
     // first 2 digits make up the head.
-We have 7 possible heads, so % 7:
+We have 7 possible heads, so % 7
+    // to get a number 0 - 6, then add 1 to make it 1 - 7.
+Then we have 7
+    // image files named "head1.png" through "head7.png" we load based on
+    // this number:
     headChoice: dnaStr.substring(0, 2) % 7 + 1,
     // 2nd 2 digits make up the eyes, 11 variations:
     eyeChoice: dnaStr.substring(2, 4) % 11 + 1,